 It can be difficult to compare running backs to wide receivers because it is hard to figure out how many touches each player will get in their respective games.
 In rare cases, an owner may elect to insert a tight end into their flex position.
-This is not recommended since wide receivers and running backs usually have more opportunities to make plays and put up points during a game.
-When deciding what type of player to use to fill the position, some experts believe that it depends on the type of league that is being played.
+This is not recommended since wide receivers and running backs usually have more opportunities to make plays and score touchdowns during a game.
+When deciding what type of player to use to fill the position, some experts believe that it heavily depends on the type of league that is being played.

 For a standard league, a running back becomes a more reliable option at the flex position.
 This is because in a standard league, points are more reliant on the yardage a player gets rather than the number of times they touch the ball.

-However, in a PPR league, teams receive a point for every catch that a player has during the game along with the yards that they get.
+However, in a PPR league, teams receive an extra point for every reception that a player makes during the game in addition to the yardage they gain.
 When playing in this type of league, it would be beneficial to use a wide receiver for the flex position because there are more wide receivers that play during a game meaning there are more options to slide into the slot in the starting lineup.

-The top flex players in fantasy football would be the players that rack up the most points from the running back and wide receiver positions.
-These top players include Christian McCaffrey, Alvin Kamara, Saquon Barkley, Michael Thomas, Deandre Hopkins, and Julio Jones.
-These players are the top fantasy players in the game but the flex position usually focuses around sleeper players.
-These are players that many people usually do not know about and are picked up off of the waiver wire.
+The top flex players in fantasy football are the players that rack up the most points from the running back and wide receiver positions.
+These players are the top fantasy players in the game, but the flex position usually focuses around sleeper players.
+Sleepers are players that many people usually do not value enough to draft high and are picked up off of the waiver wire.
 However, if you are able to draft and pick up multiple players of the same position, using one as a flex would be advantageous.
 Some of the best players in fantasy football can be used as a flex, including: